Learn More About Medical Assisting: Resources & Information For Future MAs

 You already know that MAs are in great demand nationwide, but we’ll also help you figure out exactly what you can expect to make after you enter the industry.

-The Bureau of Labor Statistics shows that the 2019 median pay for the job is $34,800 per year, or about $16.73 per hour.
-But there is a wide range of salaries that are offered in the industry, anywhere between $25,820 on the low end, up to $48,720 for the most highly trained and experienced.
+The Bureau of Labor Statistics shows the median salary in 2020 was $35,850 per year, or about $17.23 per hour.
+But there is range of salaries that are offered in the industry, anywhere between $26,930 for the lowest ten percent, on up to more than $50,580 for the top 10 percent.

 And different practice settings can come with different salaries too.
 Those working in outpatient care earned a median salary of $38,860 in 2020, while those working in hospitals earned $37,050 that year.
 In physician’s offices, medical assistants reported earning a median salary of $35,870, while among the group that reported working in chiropractic offices, the median was $31,470.